 - 1. FRI provides a portal to the vast resources at the University of Wisconsin-Madison campus for food safety information, including experts in microbiology, food science, animal and meat sciences, veterinary medicine, plant pathology, engineering, dairy research, food allergy, and many others. - 2.
 Consultation with FRI faculty at no charge.
 Consultation requiring extensive work or travel results in a consulting fee. - 3.
 Access to collaborative research at sponsor rate with the FRI Applied Food Safety Laboratory, which can work with Clostridium botulinum, Clostridium perfringens, Listeria monocytogenes, Bacillus cereus, Staphylococcus aureus, Salmonella, E. coli O157:H7, and other shiga-toxin producing E. coli in a variety of refrigerated and shelf-stable foods.
 The laboratory is a recognized process authority for pasteurized process cheese products.
 Sponsored research with other faculty members is welcomed and encouraged. - 4.
 Access to literature Food Safety Reviews reviewing emerging food safety concerns, as well as customized literature reviews on specific food protection issues.
 There is an additional fee for extensive reviews and white paper development. - 5.
 Rapid access to significant findings generated from FRI research through seminars and webinars, updates in newsletters, at annual and special meetings, and personal communication with FRI and affiliated faculty. - 6.
-Multiple opportunities to participate in conferences, seminars, and webinars, including: - FRESH seminars during fall and spring semesters - FRI Annual Meeting, featuring presentations on pertinent subjects by expert speakers from other institutions and government agencies, and updates on projects being conducted by FRI faculty and staff. - Better Process Cheese School certification course for safe production of low-acid shelf-stable process cheese - Food Safety and Meat Microbiology School provides an overview of microbiology, sanitation, thermal processing, new ingredients/technologies, and demonstrations and laboratory exercises pertinent to fresh and processed meats - Sponsor rate registration for all conferences - 7.
+Multiple opportunities to participate in conferences, seminars, and webinars, including: - FRESH seminars during fall and spring semesters - FRI Annual Meeting, featuring presentations on pertinent subjects by expert speakers from other institutions and government agencies, and updates on projects being conducted by FRI faculty and staff. - Annual collaborative symposia with the Institute for Food Safety and Health (IFSH) on select issues facing the food industry - Better Process Cheese School certification course for safe production of low-acid shelf-stable process cheese - Food Safety and Meat Microbiology School provides an overview of microbiology, sanitation, thermal processing, new ingredients/technologies, and demonstrations and laboratory exercises pertinent to fresh and processed meats - Other training webinars and customized training sessions can be developed by coordination with UW-Madison faculty - Sponsor rate registration for all conferences - 7.
 Our e-newsletter (FRI eNews) provides concise updates on research and events at FRI and UW-Madison.
 Additional emails provide the latest developments on exceptional issues, upcoming events and pertinent publications affecting the food industry. - 8.
 Third-party contact with regulatory agencies regarding issues and problems. - 9.
 Access to well-trained graduates as potential employees. - 10.
 A location for your employees to learn and work on problems with foodborne pathogens. - 11.
 Access to the Sponsors Only portion of the FRI website, which includes the most current Food Safety Reviews and recorded presentations from FRESH seminars and select conferences.
-Contact outreach specialist Lindsey Jahn (lindsey.jahn@wisc.edu) to request access codes
+Contact outreach specialist Lindsey Jahn (lindsey.jahn@wisc.edu) to request access codes.